-- Common Seas aims to quickly and significantly reduce the amount of plastic produced and to stop it polluting our rivers and seas. - Essex Learning Outside the Classroom Providers brings together groups and individuals from across Essex to offer environmental education and education for sustainable development programmes.
-These programmes benefit schools, other groups of young people and the wider public. - SchemaPlay provides training to extend children's learning through free-flow play.
-Training courses: language, science, self-esteem, scheme spotting and learning outdoors.

-- OMEP-UK Early Childhood Education for Sustainable Citizenship Award Scheme provides EYFS resources to develop a parent partnership in supporting children's education for sustainable development in early childhood. - The Early Years Eco WheelTM Scheme This scheme is based on the 8 R's of sustainable action Rethink, Refuse, Reduce, Reuse, Repurpose, Repair, Return and Recycle.
-It provides a toolkit to support Early years settings become more eco-friendly - Persil's Dirt is Good project and Dirt is Good Academy aims to encourage children to learn about the outdoors, the environment and climate and to feel empowered to make a difference. - Several popular schemes reward climate and environmentally-friendly efforts made by young people, including the Blue Peter Green Badge Award.
+- Common Seas aims to quickly and significantly reduce the amount of plastic produced and to stop it polluting our rivers and seas. - SchemaPlay provides training to extend children's learning through free-flow play.
+Training courses: language, science, self-esteem, schema spotting and learning outdoors. - OMEP-UK Early Childhood Education for Sustainable Citizenship Award Scheme provides EYFS resources to develop a parent partnership in supporting children's education for sustainable development in early childhood. - The Early Years Eco WheelTM Scheme This scheme is based on the 8 R's of sustainable action - Rethink, Refuse, Reduce, Reuse, Repurpose, Repair, Return and Recycle.
+It provides a toolkit to support Early years settings become more ecofriendly. - Persil's Dirt is Good project and Dirt is Good Academy aims to encourage children to learn about the outdoors, the environment and climate and to feel empowered to make a difference. - Several popular schemes reward climate and environmentally-friendly efforts made by young people, including the Blue Peter Green Badge Award.